 College Scheduler is a tool that allows you to select courses, build a schedule and view options available in a convenient Week at a Glance format.

 Prior to reviewing classes and building a schedule, it will be important to know how to identify the various course format (see below for details on the current delivery modes available at SUNY Morrisville).

 Delivery Mode Definitions

-  SUNY Morrisville currently recognizes the following six teaching modalities.
-Details, including definitions, when/where descriptions, instructional considerations, contingency planning and COVID-19 considerations, follow this modality matrix.
+SUNY Morrisville currently recognizes the following teaching modalities.
+Details, including definitions, when/where descriptions, and instructional considerations follow this modality matrix.

 Additional details are available on the Distance Education Definitions page.

 |Face to Face||Yes (face-to-face)||

 Traditional format, in-person course.

 Consists of both face-to-face and web-based (online) elements.
 The percentage of face-to-face time vs. online time can vary as appropriate to the course needs.
 Face to face sessions will include interaction; cannot be used solely for exams.